Case Studies: Meet Leo, The Great Pyrenees Mix with a Not-So-Great Fear

 We share these stories for a few reasons:

-3. To help you see if our training style might be a good fit for you and your dog.
+• To help you see if our training style might be a good fit for you and your dog

-We’ve divided these into two sections: a short TL;DR section for those of you with dinner plans and a detailed version for our scientifically inclined counterparts.
+We’ve divided these into two sections: a short TL;DR for those with dinner plans, and a detailed version for our scientifically inclined counterparts.
 So settle in, dear reader, and dive into these real-life tales of canine transformation.
 Who knows?
 Your dog’s success story could be next!

 Meet Leo